*Major story spoilers to follow; you’ve been warned.*

 Nothing else?
 Not the ticking bomb in her body that can explode at any second, killing everyone she’s come to care about?
 Apparently, such trivial concerns are secondary to first kisses under starry skies.

 This brings me to the end.
-With little warning, the sloshing middle drops out from under me, and in a freefall, everything is revealed: Spectres, conspiracy, and Lia’s true origin, not as a clone or robot, but as living, breathing, consenting Lia.
-This dump of information is thrust upon me through sloppy “blurting” dialogue that tumbles out all the answers before whisking Lia off to die.
+With little warning, the sloshing middle drops out from under me, and in a freefall, it reveals everything: Spectres, conspiracy, and Lia’s true origin, not as a clone or robot, but as living, breathing, consenting Lia.
+They thrust this dump of information upon me through sloppy “blurting” dialogue that tumbles out all the answers before whisking Lia off to die.
 She’s not a human bomb, after all, but a message meant to reveal the real threat and hopefully save the world.[With little warning, the sloshing middle drops out from under me, and in a freefall, everything is revealed: Spectres, conspiracy, and Lia’s true origin, not as a clone or robot, but as living, breathing, consenting Lia.
 This dump of information is thrust upon me through sloppy “blurting” dialogue that tumbles out all the answers before whisking Lia off to die.
 She’s not a human bomb, after all, but a message meant to reveal the real threat and hopefully save the world.

 Lia explodes, but I will be shocked if she doesn’t return in the sequel.